LassiViitakoski/advanced-css-course/README.md

-# Repository projects from Jonas schmedtmann's Advanced-css course
+## Repository for projects from Jonas schmedtmann's advanced-css course

+### Course included lectures for about 28h.